 "You're going to be my watcher?" she asked with amusement.

 "Not bloody likely.
 Got my hands full with your sister.
 Just thought you could use a sparring partner.
-But if you don't want to..." he walked back to the chair and picked up the book.
+But if you don't want to..."
+He walked back to the chair and picked up the book.

 "No. I mean yes.
 I want to.
 Sparring's good."